howonlee/mertonon/essays/estimates.md

 "So what's your estimate for this task?"

 If you're a callow youth, you give your offhand take.
 If you're not, you start wriggling like a worm caught in a bird's mouth.
 Perhaps you give a suitably considered and viciously well-padded prognosis.
-Perhaps you start hemming and hawing.
+Perhaps you give a _gaze blank and pitiless as the sun_.
 Or perhaps you just shrug.

 Either way, that's not the doom that comes for you.